Michael Heath-Caldwell M.Arch

 - - -He returned to the Royal Naval College, and in August 1868, joined H.M.S.
 Forte, Captain Alexander C.B., and subsequently served in the same ship as acting captain, under Sir Leopold Heath K.C.B., Commodore of the East India station, until 1870.

 Several slave dhows were captured off the Arabic coast, with slaves on board.
-He commmanded the drill frigate Durham, Royal Naval Reserve, Sunderland, from 1872 until 1875, and then served as inspecting commander of Coastguard at Berwick until 188.
+He commanded the drill frigate Durham, Royal Naval Reserve, Sunderland, from 1872 until 1875, and then served as inspecting commander of Coastguard at Berwick until 188.
 He was re-appointed, but from failing health was compelled at age of 45 to relinquish further active service.

 Royal Cornwall Gazette